JWeel/CasualCombat/README.md

 * Shop page, between fights a character can restock here

 Platform and components:
-* Buttons can be used to pick attacks and traverse a menu
+* Touch support for buttons that can be used to pick attacks and traverse menus
 * This app is meant as a quick and easy way to pass time, and that works great on mobile devices because it can then be done anywhere.

 Problems, or some things I will have to learn before being able to implement all features:
-*
+* How to deal with different spells and allowing access to only some

 A similar app:
-*
+* Any emulator that runs old school rpg games?